paulyuk/functions/ai/text_summarization/dotnet/function_app/README.md

 1) Open `text_summarization.sln` using Visual Studio 2022 or later.
 2) Press Run/F5 to run in the debugger
 3) Open Storage Explorer, Storage Accounts -> Emulator -> Blob Containers -> and create a container `test-samples-trigger` if it does not already exists
-4) Copy any .txt document file with text into the `test-samples-output` container
+4) Copy any .txt document file with text into the `test-samples-trigger` container

 You will see AI analysis happen in the Terminal standard out.
 The analysis will be saved in a .txt file in the `` blob container.